vojtechruz/vojtechruzicka-blog/drafts/spring-boot-actuator/index.md

 # Spring Boot Actuator
 In short, Spring Boot Actuator is one of the sub-projects od Spring Boot, which adds Monitoring and Management support for your applications running in production.
 It exposes various HTTP or JMX endpoints you can interact with.

+# Source code
+Source code of example application using Spring Boot Actuator can be found [here](https://github.com/vojtechruz/spring-boot-actuator-example).

 # Adding Dependencies
 Basic setup is really simple, you just need to add one dependency to your project - `spring-boot-starter-actuator`.